-For traditional hardened carrier PDS, common areas for non-compliance concentrate on the ability/capability or lack thereof, to perform the required daily periodic visual inspections.
+For traditional hardened carrier PDS, that must adhere to the guidelines set forth in CNSSI 7003, common areas for non-compliance are in the ability/capability or lack thereof, to perform the required daily periodic visual inspections.
 Often commands are spread thin with respect to available forces necessary to conduct the inspections and often, hardened carrier was constructed in areas incapable of being visually inspected.
 Or cables were originally installed to carry non-classified traffic, and therefore not installed in a PDS, but later needed to be utilized to accommodate the growth in classified connections.
-INTERCEPTOR CS has been often used in those cases to rapidly and economically bring the systems into compliance by converting the traditional PDS to an alarmed PDS, especially following a “no notice” CCRI where time was not afforded to bring a system up to standard by constructing a PDS, rerouting or installing new cables, etc.
+INTERCEPTORNX CS has been often used in those cases to rapidly and economically bring the systems into compliance by converting the traditional PDS to an alarmed PDS, especially following a “no notice” CCRI where time was not afforded to bring a system up to standard by constructing a PDS, rerouting or installing new cables, etc.

 The CCRI Traditional Security Checklist for

 - The appropriateness of a PDS carrier in its suitability for supporting the functionality of the approved alarm sensor

 - The alarm system sensor employed must be approved by the cognizant COMSEC and/or physical security authorities.

 - The alarm system and signal transmission must be in an IDS meeting DoD requirements